 New fire protection framework

-On 1 May 2021, a new fire protection licensing framework will commence in Queensland.
+On 1 May 2021, a new fire protection licensing framework commenced in Queensland.

 The new framework introduces:

 - five specific streams of fire protection licences

 - changes to the fire safety professional licence class